tomhallam/eb-deploy/README.md

     npm install -g eb-deploy

 ## Usage
+`eb-deploy` will deploy the project in the current working directory to Elastic Beanstalk.

 This tool is exposed as a command line program.
 See the information below for an explanation:

     Usage: eb-deploy [options]